Virtual care uses technology to connect clinicians and patients with the goal of delivering care when and where it is needed.

 - Provides flexible and responsive workplaces to support workforce needs

-- Extends hours of service access and provide consistent, continuous care
+- Extends hours of service access and provides consistent, continuous care

 - Extends the scope of practice for rural and remote clinicians through consultation and shared care with specialists